-If stack_end is NULL, then the stack end is computed automatically: the stack size assumed to be the limit reported by getrlimit on Unix and Mac OS X, or it is assumed to be 1 MB on Windows; if this size is greater than 8 MB, then 8 MB is assumed, instead; the size is decremented by 50000 bytes to cover a large margin of error; finally, the size is subtracted from (for stacks that grow down) or added to (for stacks that grow up) the stack base in stack_addr or the automatically computed stack base.
+If stack_end is NULL, then the stack end is computed automatically: the stack size assumed to be the limit reported by getrlimit on Unix and Mac OS X, or it is assumed to be the stack reservation of the executable (or 1 MB if parsing the executable fails) on Windows; if this size is greater than 8 MB, then 8 MB is assumed, instead; the size is decremented by 50000 bytes (64-bit Windows: 100000 bytes) to cover a large margin of error; finally, the size is subtracted from (for stacks that grow down) or added to (for stacks that grow up) the stack base in stack_addr or the automatically computed stack base.
 Note that the 50000-byte margin of error is assumed to cover the difference between the actual stack start and the reported stack base, in addition to the margin needed for detecting and handling stack overflow.

-Only available on Windows; registers ptr as the address of a thread-local pointer variable that is declared in the main executable.
+Only available on 32-bit Windows; registers ptr as the address of a thread-local pointer variable that is declared in the main executable.
 The variable's storage will be used to implement thread-local storage within the Racket run-time.
-See §1.4 "Embedding Racket into a Program".
+See §1.5 "Embedding Racket into a Program".